dnul/stadium_cnn/README.md

 # Next steps

 - Augment dataset( very few positive samples)
+    - Extract more stadium images from other cities.
-    - Create images with partial sections of stadiums instead of full centered image
+    - Create images with partial sections of stadiums instead of a full centered image.
     - scale, rotate, warp positive samples.
 - Reduce noise in training set:
     - Positive samples contain images of both  the stadium and its surroundings (e.g assuming the parking outside the stadium its a stadium itself).
 Explore the idea of leaving only the stadium section in the training data and assess effects.
-Can we train on partial images and then evaluate on mixed images?
+(Can we train on partial images and then evaluate on mixed images? how would this affect the performance?)
 - Better model diagnostics
-    - See data points where model makes mistakes
+    - See data points where model makes mistakes.
+- RNN architecture:
+    - Incude resnet50 as part of the model architecture and look into training a few top layers ( would require moving into google colab)